 - OSHA - 29 CFR 1926

-- OSHA has issued a new policy that limits all OSHA Outreach Training (classroom and online) to a maximum of 7.5 hours training per day in all OSHA 30-Hour courses.
+- OSHA has issued a policy that limits all OSHA Outreach Training (classroom and online) to a maximum of 7.5 hours training per day in all OSHA 30-Hour courses.
 As a result, all 30-Hour courses must be delivered over a minimum of four days.

-- OSHA has also issued a new policy of Program Jurisdiction Restrictions.
+- OSHA has also issued a policy of Program Jurisdiction Restrictions.
 Outreach Training Programs are now limited to OSHA Jurisdiction only.
 Student course completion cards can only be issued for students within U.S. jurisdiction (the 50 States and certain U.S. Territories).